 The problem with Agent Orange is that its ingredients form what is known as a dioxin.
 This is an umbrella term for a group of the worst environmental pollutants known to mankind.
 The first concrete information correlating this particular dioxin with detrimental health effects came for America in 1980 from a team of New Jersey medical researchers seeking answers for the epidemic of certain cancers rampant in Vietnam war veterans.

-A few years later, some of these affected men and their families participated in a class action lawsuit against the makers of Agent Orange - including chemical giants Dow and Monsanto.
+A few years later, some of these affected men and their families participated in a class action lawsuit against the makers of Agent Orange, including chemical giants Dow and Monsanto.
 The suit was settled out of court for around $180 million.
 Keep in mind that individual plaintiffs saw very small percentages of that amount.

-Within a couple years of Pete's death, amid still-growing outrage from vets and their loved ones, congress passed the Agent Orange Act.
+Within a couple years of my Uncle Pete's death, amid still-growing outrage from vets and their loved ones, congress passed the Agent Orange Act.
 This gave the Bureau of Veterans Affairs the ability to deem certain cases of cancer as being related to the patient's contact with the defoliant, giving such patients the right to receive some monetary compensation.